2022 World Cup qualifiers: Union Berlin star Awoniyi replaces Lorient's Moffi in Nigeria squad

 The former Nigeria U17, U20 and U23 star has enjoyed a fine start to the 2021-22 season, with six goals to his name after 10 appearances in all competitions.

-“Taiwo Awonniyi called up to replace injured Terem Moffi for the World Cup qualifier vs Central African Republic.
+“Taiwo Awoniyi called up to replace injured Terem Moffi for the World Cup qualifier vs Central African Republic.
 Get well soon Terem,” read a statement on the Super Eagles’ social media page.

 Last month, Rohr was queried for not inviting Awoniyi for their opening World Cup qualifiers, but he defended the snub with the presence of three centre forwards in the team.